snotskie/ttrpg/site/src/playing.md

 To resolve a round of simultaneous actions, follow these steps:

-1. **Determine the Focal Action:** All characters roll for their attempted actions, as though they were performing their Check or performing their Contest as the Attacker.
+1. **Determine the Focal Action:** All characters roll for their attempted actions, as though they were performing their desired Check or performing their desired Contest as the Attacker.
 Only the highest of these rolls continues through as the Focal Action, with the DM resolving ties.
 2. **Resolve the Focal Action:** The Focal Action is then resolved.
 If the Focal Action had Defenders, they perform their rolls as Defenders for that Contest.
 3. **Determine and Resolve any Side Actions:** Side Actions are then determined and resolved.
-Starting with the character that rolled the lowest in step 1, if that character has already been involved in another Check or Contest this simultaneous action, regardless if it was by choice, that character no longer has the opportunity to act this simultaneous action.
-Otherwise, the character decides: Do they continue with their original idea, adapt it to the new situation around them, follow a brand new idea, or abandon acting altogether?
-If they choose to act, the character then performs their Check or Contest as usual to resolve their chosen course of action.
+Starting with those that rolled the lowest in step 1, if they have already been involved in another Check or Contest this simultaneous action, regardless if it was by choice, they no longer have the opportunity to act this simultaneous action.
+Otherwise, they decide: Do they continue with their original idea, adapt it to the new situation around them, follow a brand new idea, or abandon acting altogether?
+If they choose to act, they then perform and resolve their desired Check or Contest.
 If this action involves other characters, those characters cannot have already been involved in another Check or Contest already this simultaneous action.
-Then repeat this process with the character who rolled the next lowest in step 1.
+Then repeat this process with those who rolled the next lowest in step 1.
 4. **End:** Once all characters have either been involved in a Check, Contest, or chosen not to act, the simultaneous action is resolved.

 For example, if two characters are attacking one another at the same time, then each character first rolls as Attackers, narrating how they attempt to attack.
 Then only the higher roll goes through as an attack and as the Focal Action--the lower roll has been interrupted, neither winning, losing, failing, or succeeding.
 Then the lower roller rolls as a Defender against the attack, narrating how they respond, and effects are determined as usual.
 And as there were only two characters in this exchange, there were no opportunities for Side Actions by other characters.

 !!! warning "Rules Note: Groups within Simultaneous Actions"
-    If multiple characters perform a grouped Check or Contest as Attackers together when determining the Focal Action, then they remain grouped for the rest of the simultaneous action.
+    Once characters become grouped together for a Check or Contest, they remain grouped for the rest of the simultaneous action.

-    Likewise, if multiple characters perform separate actions when determining the Focal Action, then they remain separate and cannot perform a grouped Check or Contest as Attackers together for the rest of the simultaneous action.

 ### Endeavors